slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Listen as you’re wrong.

 Ask the person trying to convince you of something to explain how it would work.
-Odds are they have not done the work required to hold an opinion.
-If they can explain why they are correct and how things would work, you'll learn something.
+If they can explain why they are correct, you'll learn something.
 If they can't you'll soften their views.

 - «Will you tell me your story?
 I’d love to know how you came to this point of view.
 It sounds like I could learn something.»